Is there a required deposit?

 Yes.
 The Montessori Academy uses the FACTS Management Program for families who want a deferred payment plan.
 The FACTS Management program annual fee is $43.
 You may choose to have direct debit from your checking or savings account, a monthly charge to your credit card, or monthly invoicing.
 Please click here for FACTS sign up instructions.

-Does Montessori Academy Edison Lakes offer a multi-sibling discount?
+Does The Montessori Academy offer a multi-sibling discount?

 Yes.
 First child is full tuition, second child receives a 10% discount; third child receives a 20% discount; fourth and subsequent siblings receive a 30% discount each.
 Sibling discounts are adjusted as number of siblings exit.

 Yes.
-The Academy sets aside a percentage of the budget to offer Tuition Assistance to families.
+We set aside a percentage of the budget to offer need-based Tuition Assistance to families.
 Parents must apply to FACTS Grant & Aid for evaluation of need.
 The required tuition deposit for families applying for Tuition Assistance is $250.00, instead of the $500.00.
-TMA gives priority to returning families and awards a percentage of the Tuition Assistance needed based on the funds available and family qualified need.
-We believe that the tuition is the family's responsibility and we offer Tuition Assistance so that children can continue their education at the Academy as they move up through the levels.
-Tuition Assistance applications are available through the link on our Tuition Assistance page as well as in the Director of Finance's office.
+TMA gives priority to returning families and awards a percentage of the assistance needed based on the funds available and family qualified need.
+We believe that the tuition is the family's responsibility and we offer assistance so that children can continue their education with us as they move up through the levels.
+Instructions to apply for tuition assistance are available through the link on our Tuition Assistance page as well as in the Director of Finance's office.

-Does Montessori Academy Edison Lakes accept credit cards for tuition payments?
+Does The Montessori Academy accept credit cards for tuition payments?

 Yes.
 Payment for services (tuition, athletics, enrichment activities, etc.) can be paid with a credit card.
 There is a 3% fee for credit card payments.
 The 3% fee is not applicable for donations made to the school.
 Credit card payments are not accepted for payment of Scrip card purchases.

-What are the Elementary and Adolescent activity fees?
+What are the Elementary and Junior High activity fees?